Joachim Scharloth

 Protest Research:

-European Protest Movements since the Cold War: The Rise of a Transnational Civil Society and the
+European Protest Movements since the Cold War: The Rise of a Transnational Civil Society and the Transformation of the Public Sphere

 >> funded by the European Union, FP6